Jewelv/jewelv.github.io/_showcase/abstract.md

 ---
-title: "abstract experience 1"
+title: "A Phylogeny of the Ixodes Genus (Hard-Bodied Ticks)"
-collection: teaching
+collection: showcase
-type: "Undergraduate course"
+type: "Sigma Xi Student Showcase"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /showcase/2021-student-showcase-1
-venue: "University 1, Department"
+venue: "The University of Rhode Island, Department of Biological Sciences"
-date: 2014-01-01
+date: 2021-04-26
-location: "City, Country"
+location: "Kingston, Rhode Island"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.